Ankr-network/game-unity-sdk/README.md

 	Debug.Log(ev.Event.Value);
 }
 ```
+It is also possible to send a transaction configured by yourself.
+*Task<string> SendTransaction(string to, string data = null, string value = null, string gas = null)*<br>
+This method is used under the hood of our SDK when you use CallMethod function.

-For full examples please see [ERC20 token example](https://github.com/Ankr-network/unity-web3/blob/main/Assets/Web3Unity/Scripts/Example/ERC20Example.cs) and [ERC721 token example](https://github.com/Ankr-network/unity-web3/blob/main/Assets/Web3Unity/Scripts/Example/ERC721Example.cs)
+For full examples please see [ERC20 token example](https://github.com/Ankr-network/unity-web3/blob/main/Assets/MirageSDK/Examples/Scripts/ERC20Example/ERC20Example.cs) and [ERC721 token example](https://github.com/Ankr-network/unity-web3/blob/main/Assets/MirageSDK/Examples/Scripts/ERC721Example/ERC721Example.cs)

 ## 3. Contracts interaction

 In this plugin there are examples for ERC20 and ERC721 contracts integration, however, it can be easily expanded for any other types of contracts.

-Contracts for this plugin are stored under `ExampleContracts` folder.
+Contracts for this plugin are stored under `Examples` folder.
 Mint functions have no rights, so anyone can test this plugin.
 These contracts shouldn't be used in production.

 Default web3 interactions are created using Nethereum package, the network and public RPC should be configured before using this plugin.

-All contract interactions are stored under the `Contract.cs` file (events receiving, transaction hashes receiving, getting view data, sending and signing transactions)
+All contract interactions are described in `IContract`interface (events receiving, transaction hashes receiving, getting view data, sending and signing transactions)

 ## 4. Troubleshooting
 Please pay attention that this plugin works only on Api Compatibility Level .NET 4.x